Filing a Fee Adjustment Appeal (Request for Review of Fee, Charge, or Refund)

 Students requesting a fee adjustment for courses must be withdrawn from the course(s) before an appeal for fee adjustment may be considered.
 Students whose appeals are submitted while enrolled in courses will be notified to withdraw from the course prior to consideration.
 Students who have missed the last day to withdraw or who are requesting a fee adjustment for a term that has already concluded must request a late/retroactive withdrawal from the Dean of their College.
 The student will be routed to the appropriate officials in the order necessary to approve a late/retroactive withdrawal.

-Student is required to complete the APPEAL/REQUEST FOR REVIEW OF FEE ADJUSTMENT form on line and submit to the Office of Enrollment Management and Academic Support Services.
+Student is required to complete the APPEAL/REQUEST FOR REVIEW OF FEE ADJUSTMENT form on line and submit to Student Achievement.
 Before submitting the appeal, the student should read the policy that pertains to the fee adjustment sought.
-After the student determines that the fee adjustment request is within University guidelines, the request should be submitted online to the Office of Enrollment Management.
-Appropriate documentation to support the request must be sent to the Office of Enrollment Management, Ellington 205, within 5 business days of the date the appeal is filed online.
+After the student determines that the fee adjustment request is within University guidelines, the request should be submitted online to Student Achievement.
+Appropriate documentation to support the request must be sent to Student Achievement Ellington 205, within 5 business days of the date the appeal is filed online.
 Examples of appropriate documentation are listed below.
-All decisions by the Dean of Enrollment Management will be sent to the student’s assigned University email account.
+All decisions by the Vice Provost for Enrollment and Student Achievement will be sent to the student’s assigned University email account.
 Appellants who have no assigned University e-mail account will be sent a letter.(Please allow 2-3 weeks for a response.)

-Students requesting a fee adjustment due to an faculty advising error must submit an appeal form on line.
-A memo on University letterhead from the advisor with a detailed account of the situation that led to the student's incorrectly being enrolled in a course must be sent to the Dean of Enrollment Management, Ellington 205.
+Students requesting a fee adjustment due to an advising error must submit an appeal form on line.
+A memo on University letterhead from the advisor with a detailed account of the situation that led to the student's incorrectly being enrolled in a course must be sent to the Vice Provost for Enrollment and Student Achievement, Ellington 205.
 If the appeal is for a fee adjustment for late fees charged due to an advising error, the memo from the advisor must describe the circumstances that prevented the student from fulfilling registration/fee payment obligations by the appropriate deadline.

-Students requesting a fee adjustment of tuition based on a death in the student's immediate family must submit documentation to the Office of Enrollment Management within 5 business days of filing the appeal online, supporting documentation.
+Students requesting a fee adjustment of tuition based on a death in the student's immediate family must submit documentation to Student Achievement within 5 business days of filing the appeal online.
 This includes an obituary that states the student's name as a survivor or a copy of the death certificate that includes the student's name as a relative.
 When exceptions are approved, the maximum fee adjustment is 75% of the fees.
 If a student would, under our normal time and percentage schedule, receive less than 75%, we may approve an exception to bring the total to 75%.
 These fee adjustments are handled the same as all other fee adjustments, including determining if any part of the adjustment must be returned to federal sources.
 Appeals based on death in the family must comply with the University bereavement policy and be properly documented as outlined above.

 Students requesting a fee adjustment based on an employer conflict must include a letter from the employer on company letterhead with the effective date of change in the regular schedule, the date the change will occur, and the reason for the change in employment schedule/location.
 Documentation from the employer should demonstrate that the cause of the employer conflict was beyond the student's control and could not have been anticipated at the time of registration.
 The exception rule for employer conflict fee adjustments provides a normal fee adjustment up to 75% of the fees.
 If a student would, under our normal time and percentage schedule receive less than 75%, we may approve an exception to bring the total to 75%.
 These fee adjustments are handled the same as all other fee adjustments, including determining if any part of the adjustment must be returned to federal sources.